 The gcp:datacatalog/taxonomyIamBinding:TaxonomyIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Data Catalog taxonomies.
-It authoritatively grants a specific role to a list of members, replacing any previous member list for that role.
-This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.
+It grants roles to lists of members authoritatively, meaning it controls the complete member list for a given role.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members non-authoritatively.

-IAM bindings reference existing taxonomies and require valid member identifiers.
+IAM bindings reference existing taxonomies and assume the provider is configured with project and region defaults.
 The examples are intentionally small.
-Combine them with your own taxonomy resources and organizational access patterns.
+Combine them with your own taxonomy resources and access control requirements.

 Grant a role to multiple members

-Teams managing taxonomies often need to grant the same role to multiple users or service accounts at once.
+Teams managing taxonomies often need to grant the same role to multiple users or service accounts at once, ensuring consistent access across a team.

 import * as pulumi from "@pulumi/pulumi";